-The LTM Heroin Awareness and Support Foundation has been blessed with speaking to over 25,000 young adults and teens in Illinois educating them on the devastating effects of Heroin.
+The LTM Heroin Awareness and Support Foundation has been blessed with speaking to over 28,000 young adults and teens in Illinois educating them on the devastating effects of Heroin.
 We are combating the Heroin epidemic with education, awareness, and love for the community.
 Contact us to secure a speaking engagement!
+We are now a 501(c)(3) not-for-profit organization!!

 This foundation honors Louie’s life.
 It represents the love and protection he has for his friends and family.